actions/importer-labs/jenkins/valet-audit-lab.md

 The audit summary starts by giving a summary of the types of pipelines that were extracted from Jenkins.

-- It shows that there are a total of 4 pipelines extracted.
+- It shows that there are a total of 7 pipelines extracted.

-- 50% pipelines were successful.
+- 42% pipelines were successful.
 This means that Valet knew how to map all the constructs of the Jenkins pipeline to a GitHub Actions equivalent.
 All of the build pluggins and triggers that are referenced were all successfully converted into a GitHub Actions equivalent.

-- 50% pipelines were partially successful.
+- 42% pipelines were partially successful.
 This means that Valet knew how to map all the constructs of the Jenkins pipeline but there may be a plugin that was referenced that Valet wasn't able to automatically map to a Github Actions equivalent.

-- 0% of these pipelines are unsupported.
-If there were any that would fall under this category, that would mean that those pipelines were using a pipeline type that is fundamentally not supported by Valet.
-If a Jenkins instance had any scripted pipelines they would appear here.
+- 1% of these pipelines are unsupported.
+This means that the pipeline type is fundamentally unsupported by Valet.
+This is most likely a Jenkins scripted pipeline.

 - 0% of these fail altogether.
 If there were any pipelines that would fall under this category, that would mean that those pipelines were misconfigured or there was an issue with Valet.